eganwall/Kardashev4/README.md

    - item, ability, and mechanic descriptions should be complete and clear enough that the average player need not search for more information online
      - conversely, detailed information (scaling functions and ratios) should be available to players who want to min-max; possibly some configuration option to "show advanced details" or something

+## Next Steps
+The next milestone I'm focused on is the design and implementation of a "rough draft" first ship class.
+For now, I'm going to say that the player is given up to 3 ability slots to fill from their currently-unlocked abilities, and the first ship's rough draft will include a handful of distinct abilities.
+During the times I don't feel like working on this milestone, I'm researching and prototyping various AI concepts with the aim of designing a flexible enemy AI system which results in a satisfying, interesting combat experience for the player.

+I'm interested to hear feedback, critiques, and ideas - big or small!